gu-eresearch/ANDSDOIScripts/DOI Scripts/README.md

 	- Minitng a new DOI

 Please note that the update and minting script, needs to be configured with your institutions APP_ID.
-Please set $app_id variable in these files to reflect a valid APP_ID.
+Please set <strong>$app_id</strong> variable in these files to reflect a valid APP_ID.

-Also, the address of the machince from where these scripts are run, must be registerd as valid IP adresses for your APP_ID by ANDS.
+Also note that the address of the machince from where these scripts are run, must be registered as a valid IP adresses for your APP_ID by ANDS.

 A very simple index.php file with some simple HTML forms is included as examples for how to execute these scripts,